vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 **Radio Procedure**:
 - Pilots will report “AIRBORNE” before each circuit, or if departing additionally they will include their intentions.
 Aircraft are expected to remain under `A001` until you acknowledge.
-- Reply with simply the aircraft callsign for a leg of the circuits, or departure instructions.
+- Acknowledge the aircraft's callsign or provide additional departure instructions.
 Hold the aircraft if they will conflict with other traffic.
 - On completion of circuit training, the pilot will nominate their landing HLS during the airborne call and report downwind before transitioning to the arrival procedure.

 !!! example